cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

 # Background
 Fourier transform is a decomposition method that can decompose any function into weighted sum of series of characteristic functions of the heat equation.
-In 2D, chararcteristic functions are wave-like, each wave has two parameters **`Frequency`** and **`Direction`**.
+In 2D, characteristic functions are wave-like, each wave has two parameters **`Frequency`** and **`Direction`**.

 <img src="icon/characteristic.png" width=600>

 # Pros & Cons

 * Pros:
-  1. Images size are normalized at preprossing stage, filters are now capturing patterns between images of different sizes.
+  1. Images size are normalized at preprocessing stage, filters are now capturing patterns between images of different sizes.
   2. GlobalMaxPooling makes pattern recognition simple, no longer need to stack deep convolutional networks.

 * Cons: